moebiussurfing/ofxBeatClock/README.md

 ## License
 *MIT License.*

+## TODO
+* Test/improve all Ableton Link features like Ableton in slave mode or multiple peers. [?]
+* Finish the improved Audio Buffer-based clock to allow more precision.
+This seems important when moving/hiding the Window.
+Sometimes the sync is lost. [?]

 **PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS OR ISSUES!**